 In both examples, you may need to take out loans to meet your financial need.
 It’s critical that you understand specifically what to look for when comparing the loan options suggested in the financial aid award letters.

 Look at whether the offer is for a federal student loan or if the school is suggesting that you or your parents take out a private loan.
-Federal loans typically have additional borrower benefits and more repayment options.
+Federal loans typically have additional borrower benefits, such as deferment benefits, and more repayment options.
 Rates vary across both federal and private loan programs, so find the option that works best for you by talking to lenders as you are comparing your award letters.

 You’ll want to look at the length of each loan term (most offer a 10-year repayment plan) and the interest rate of each.

 The higher the interest rate, the more you’ll pay to borrow the money.
-You also want to find out if it’s a fixed-rate loan (all federal student loans and some private student loans have fixed rates) or a variable-rate loan (some private student loans).
+You also want to find out if it’s a fixed-rate loan (all federal student loans and some private student loans have fixed rates) or a variable-rate loan (some private student loans have variable rates).

 Interest on fixed-rate loans won’t change (hence, “fixed”), but be prepared for the interest on variable-rate loans to increase before you have finished repaying them.
-(For more information on the types of loans you may use to pay for college, check out our handy video guide here.)
+(For more information about the types of loans you can use to pay for college, check out our handy video guide here.)

-If the gap between what you need and what you have is small, you might want to consider setting up a tuition payment plan or take on a side gig to earn the additional amount.
-Be sure to ask yourself if there is a way to earn the money other than taking on debt.
+If the gap between what you need and what you have is small, you might want to consider setting up a tuition payment plan with the school or take on a side gig to earn the additional amount.
+Be sure to ask yourself if there is a way to earn the money rather than taking on debt.

 While taking on debt to pay for college is common, don’t forget that you must pay back loans.
 Ideally, your total student loan debt shouldn’t exceed the salary you expect to earn in your first year of work after college.
 One way to estimate your potential salary is by taking a look at the U.S. Bureau of Labor Statistics website.